-Our new Music Technology and Business program gives you hands-on experience with digital audio production and a look at the inner workings of the music industry.
-With a strong foundation in music theory fundamentals, majors will learn to create and produce digital music, use industry-standard software and hardware, and culminate with either an internship in a recording studio or other music venue, or a senior project based in the music technology or business industries.
+Our Music Technology and Business program gives you hands-on experience with digital audio production and a look at the inner workings of the music industry.
+With a strong foundation in music theory fundamentals, majors will learn to create and produce digital music, use industry-standard software and hardware, and culminate with either an internship in a recording studio or performance venue, or a senior project based in the music technology or business industries.

 The B.A. in Music Technology and Business is uniquely designed for singers and instrumentalists who seek to receive a well-rounded education in the technology and business of music while keeping active in performance.
 Students will learn how to use digital audio software and hardware in our Recording Studio and Music Technology Computer Lab, and the inner workings of music industry through courses in music business and copyright and arts management, while receiving required performance credits through taking group piano courses as well as private lessons.

 The capstone project is either a Senior Internship at a concert festival, performance venue, or recording studio; or a Senior Project in our own studio.
 In both cases, seniors work under the supervision of a faculty member in their area of interest.